What is granulomatous dermatitis?

 Interstitial granulomatous dermatitis is a rare skin disorder in which there is a particular pattern of granulomatous inflammation.

-Clinical features of interstitial granulomatous dermatitis
+What are the clinical features of interstitial granulomatous dermatitis?

 The features of interstitial granulomatous dermatitis are variable.